kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 <aside>

 📺 Watch this video to learn more about the characteristics of a self-directed learner.
-You will notice that a lot of the characteristics discussed in the video are similar to the executive functioning skills discussed in the previous section.
+You will notice that a lot of the characteristics discussed in the video are similar to the executive functioning skills discussed in the earlier section.

 </aside>